 Let’s round it up to $3 mil.
 Seven-time Mr. Olympia Phil Heath had the good fortune to see the Olympia top prize double during his reign from $200,000 in 2011 to $250,000 in 2012 and ’13 to $275,000 in 2014 and then all the way to its current $400,000 for his final three wins: 2015-17.
 As a result, he made $2,175,000 over those seven years only by winning bodybuilding’s biggest title.
 Add two 2nd places, two 3rds, and a 5th, and, in total, Heath collected $2,625,000 (a whopping 88% of his prize money) at the Mr. Olympia, over twice what anyone else has totalled there.
-Over his 14-year pro career, the Gift took home to Denver, on average, a record $213,214 annually in contest prize money.
+Over his 14-year pro career, the Gift took home to Colorado, on average, $213,214 annually in contest prize money, the second most (Derek Lunsford passed him in 2025).

 Opening photo: Phil Heath earning $400K by winning the 2015 Mr. Olympia. / Per Bernal